3D Tumor Model Screens in Clonogenic Assays

 Integrating In Vitro and In Vivo PDX Models

-Our fully integrated approach using in vitro 2D and ex vivo 3D Tumor Models with in vivo PDX models and bioinformatics data will facilitate drug development and enhance the speed of your oncology research.
+Our fully integrated approach using in vitro 2D and ex vivo 3D Tumor Models, including immune cell mediated tumor killing assays, with in vivo PDX models and bioinformatics data will facilitate drug development and enhance the speed of your oncology research.